Symbolic and Structural Model-Checking: Structural reduction rules

-Then perform a post agglomeration in $p$.\\ \textbf{Correctness:} $\implies:$ Any sequence using an $h$ still has an image using the agglomerated transition $h.f$ in the position $h$ was found in the original sequence, that leads to a state satisfying the same propositions since $f$ transitions stutter.
+Then perform an $(\Preset{p},F)$-agglomeration in $p$.\\ \textbf{Correctness:} $\implies:$ Any sequence using an $h$ still has an image using the agglomerated transition $h.f$ in the position $h$ was found in the original sequence, that leads to a state satisfying the same propositions since $f$ transitions stutter.
 Any sequence using an $f$ transition must also have an $h$ transition preceding it, and the same trace where the $f$ immediately follows the $h$ is feasible in both nets and leads to a state satisfying the same propositions.
-It is necessary that the $f$ transitions stutter so that moving them in the trace to immediately follow $h$ does not lead to observably different states. $\impliedby:$ Any state that is reachable in the new net by firing an agglomerate transition $h.f$ was already reachable by firing the sequence $h$ then $f$ in the original net, so no behavior is added. \\ \textbf{Notes:} Post agglomeration has been studied a lot in the literature e.g.~\cite{HPP06}, this version is generalized to an arbitrary number of consumers and feeders and a natural ratio constraint on arc weights.
-This procedure can grow the number of transitions when both $|\Preset{p}|$ and $|\Postset{p}|$ are greater than one, which becomes more likely as agglomeration rules are applied, and can lead to an explosion in the number of transitions of the net.
+It is necessary that the $f$ transitions stutter so that moving them in the trace to immediately follow $h$ does not lead to observably different states. $\impliedby:$ Any state that is reachable in the new net by firing an agglomerate transition $h.f$ was already reachable by firing the sequence $h$ then $f$ in the original net, so no behavior is added. \\ \textbf{Notes:} Post agglomeration has been studied a lot in the literature e.g.~\cite{HPP06}, this version is generalized to an arbitrary number of consumers and feeders and a natural ratio constraint on arc weights, as well as partial agglomeration.
+As it is usually desirable to maximize the size of $F$, we simply take all stuttering transitions in $\Postset{p}$.
+This procedure can grow the number of transitions when both $H$ and $F$ sets contain more than one transition, which becomes more likely as agglomeration rules are applied, and can lead to an explosion in the number of transitions of the net.
 In practice we refuse to agglomerate when the Cartesian product size is larger than $32$.

 \rrule{Free Agglomeration} \\ \textbf{Applicability:} Safety \\ \textbf{Description:} Basically, we assert that all transitions $h$ that feed $p$ \emph{only} feed $p$ and are invisible.
 It is possible that the original net lets $h$ fire but never enables a continuation $f$, these behaviors are lost since resulting $h.f$ is never enabled, making the rule only valid for safety.
 In the case of safety, firing $h$ makes the net lose tokens, allowing \textit{less} observable behaviors until a continuation $f \in \Postset{p}$ is fired, so the lost behavior leading to a dead end was not observable anyway.
-We agglomerate around $p$. \\ \textbf{Definition:}
+We agglomerate around $p$. \eject